Conditions

 PART 2

-General conditions of purchase
+General Conditions of Purchase

-1. Basic provisions
+1. Basic Provisions

-2. Subject matter / conclusion of contract
+2. Subject of the contract/conclusion of contract

 3. Rejection of the offer, examination of the goods

-4. Ownership of the goods offered / release from liability
+4. Ownership of the goods offered/release from liability

 5. Warranty